ArchLovesGames/SUTT-Backend/README.md

 containing the mess menu and converting its contents into Python objects.
 The resulting Python objects must then be serialized into a JSON file.

-Task Instructionl
-S0 Excel Sheet parsing: You are provided with an Excel spreadsheet that contains the mess menu with different days in different columns.
+Excel Sheet parsing: You are provided with an Excel spreadsheet that contains the mess menu with different days in different columns.
 You have to read and parse that data using either Pandas or Openpyxl (both are python libraries used extensively for excel and other data manipulation).
 Ensure that you handle any potential issues, such as missing data or